 - Teams must obtain a transponder.
 Transponders can be purchased or rented at each event.
 For best results, mount the unit on the front hood or front of the roll cage.
 It is recommended that transponders be mounted in front of the engine.
 Transponders have a 2-year battery life from the date printed on the unit.
 Once the unit fails to read at Tech Inspection, or exceeds the battery life, Teams must purchase/rent a new unit.

-- Teams will receive two numbered tags.
+- Teams will receive two numbered Scoring Tags.
 Place the white numbered tags on the roll cage bars; place the colored tag on the back of the machine directly behind the driver’s head on the roll cage.

-- All machines and competitor helmets must be taken through Tech Inspection prior to racing for the purpose of inspecting transponder functioning, helmet tag placement, and number assignment.
+- Technical Inspection: All machines and competitor helmets must report to Technical Inspection prior to racing for the purpose of inspecting proper use/placement of: helmets, fire suits, fire extinguisher, harness restraints, Master Shut-off Switch, window nets, transponder functionality, Scoring Tag, and number assignment.
 Safety equipment and machine eligibility are the sole responsibility of the Team.
+Technical Inspection will be held Race Day from 1:00 pm to 4:00 pm at a designated location.

-- UTV team members and SS competitors may compete in either the ATV or Bike races (excluding XC1/XC2 Pro Bike classes).
+- UTV team members and SS competitors may compete in either the ATV, Bike (excluding XC1/XC2 Pro Bike classes) or UTV/SS races.

 F. START PROCEDURE:

-- Start Rows will consist of 5-7 units; Rows may be split between classes.
+- Start Rows will consist of no more than 10 units; Rows may be split between classes.

 - Teams will be assigned a Start Row in advance.
 Teams shall line up on their assigned row when directed by the race official.
 No one is permitted on the Start Line until authorized.